-Approved by the IOC EB in September, the IOC Strategic Framework on Human Rights covers and provides specific action plans for each of the IOC’s three spheres of activity:
+Approved by the IOC Executive Board (EB) in September, the IOC Strategic Framework on Human Rights covers and provides specific action plans for each of the IOC’s three spheres of activity:

 - the IOC as an organisation;